ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- SUBJECT  TO  ANY  ORDERS  OR  REGULATIONS  LIMITING OR DISCONTINUING GAS SERVICE THAT  ARE  IMPLEMENTED  BY  THE  COMMISSION  TO  FACILITATE  THE ACHIEVEMENT  OF  CONSISTENCY  WITH  THE  CLIMATE  JUSTICE  AND  EMISSION REDUCTION MANDATES IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL  CONSER- VATION  LAW,  AND  PROVIDED FURTHER THAT the commission may require that requests for service be in  writing  under  circumstances  as  it  deems
+ SUBJECT  TO  ANY  ORDERS  OR  REGULATIONS  LIMITING OR DISCONTINUING GAS SERVICE THAT  ARE  IMPLEMENTED  BY  THE  COMMISSION  TO  FACILITATE  THE ACHIEVEMENT  OF  CONSISTENCY  WITH  THE  CLIMATE  JUSTICE  AND  EMISSION REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF  TWO  THOU- SAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME  TO TIME, AND PROVIDED FURTHER THAT the commission may require that requests for service be in  writing  under  circumstances  as  it  deems necessary  and  proper  as set forth by regulation, and provided further that the applicant:
- S. 2016  6

- necessary  and  proper  as set forth by regulation, and provided further that the applicant:
   (a) makes full payment for residential utility service provided  to  a prior account in [his] THE APPLICANT'S name; or
   (b)  agrees  to  make  payments  under  a deferred payment plan of any amounts due for service to a prior account in [his] THE APPLICANT'S name and makes a down payment based on criteria  to  be  established  by  the commission.
 No such down payment shall exceed one-half of any money due from an applicant for residential utility service, or three months aver- age billing, whichever is less; or
   (c) is a recipient of public assistance, supplemental security  income or  additional state payments pursuant to the social services law, or is an applicant for such assistance, income or payments,  and  the  utility corporation or the municipality receives payment from, or is notified of the  applicant's eligibility for utility payments by the social services official of the social services district in which  such  person  resides for  amounts due for service to a prior account in the applicant's name, together with guarantee of future payments to the extent  authorized  by the social services law; AND
   (D) RECEIVES CLEAR, TIMELY INFORMATION FROM THE GAS CORPORATION, ELEC- TRIC CORPORATION,  MUNICIPALITY, OR RETAIL ENERGY SERVICE COMPANY, WRIT- TEN IN PLAIN LANGUAGE, AVAILABLE IN THE TOP TWELVE MOST COMMON NON-ENGL- ISH  LANGUAGES  SPOKEN  BY  LIMITED  ENGLISH PROFICIENT NEW YORKERS, AND APPROVED BY THE COMMISSION AFTER STAKEHOLDER INPUT,  ON  INCENTIVES  AND OPPORTUNITIES  FOR  INSTALLING,  ENERGY-EFFICIENT  ELECTRIC  HEATING AND COOLING  TECHNOLOGIES,  WEATHERIZATION,  DEMAND-SIDE  MANAGEMENT,  AND DISTRIBUTED ENERGY RESOURCE PROGRAMS.
+ S. 2016--A  7

   (E)  NOTHING IN THIS SUBDIVISION SHALL BE CONSTRUED TO PROHIBIT EXIST- ING GAS CUSTOMERS, IN ACCORDANCE WITH SECTION THIRTY OF THIS ARTICLE AND SUBJECT TO ANY OTHER REGULATIONS IMPLEMENTED  BY  THE  COMMISSION,  FROM RECONNECTING TO THE GAS DISTRIBUTION SYSTEM FOLLOWING A GAS INTERRUPTION DUE TO EMERGENCY REPAIRS OR REMEDIATION OF LEAKING EQUIPMENT.
   3. Subject  to the requirements of subdivisions four and five of this section, AND IN ACCORDANCE WITH SECTION THIRTY OF THIS ARTICLE, whenever a residential customer moves to  a  new  residence  within  the  service territory  of  the  same  utility  corporation or municipality, [he] THE APPLICANT shall be eligible to receive service at the new residence  and such  service  shall  be  considered  a  continuation of service [in all respects] AS OPERATIONALLY FEASIBLE BASED ON INFRASTRUCTURE AND  COMMOD- ITY  AVAILABILITY  AT  THE  SITE OF THE NEW RESIDENCE, with any deferred payment agreement honored, and with all rights of such customer and such utility corporation provided by this article unimpaired.
   4. In the case of any application for service to a building  which  is not  supplied  with electricity or gas, a utility corporation or munici- pality shall be obligated to provide ELECTRIC service to such  a  build- ing,  AND  TO PROVIDE GAS SERVICE FOR SUCH A BUILDING IN ACCORDANCE WITH COMMISSION REGULATION, provided however, that the commission may require applicants for service to buildings [located in excess  of  one  hundred feet from gas or electric transmission lines] to pay or agree in writing to  pay  material  and  installation  costs  relating to the applicant's proportion of the pipe, conduit, duct or wire, or other facilities to be installed.
-  §  7.
+  § 8.
 Section 12 of the transportation corporations law, as  separately amended  by chapters 713 and 895 of the laws of 1981, is amended to read as follows:
- S. 2016  7

   § 12.
 Gas and electricity must be supplied on application  IN  ACCORD- ANCE  WITH  COMMISSION  RULES  AND REGULATIONS.
-Except in  the  case  of  an application  for  residential utility service pursuant to article two of the public service law, upon written application of the owner  or  occu- pant  of  any  building  [within  one  hundred feet of any main of a gas corporation or gas and electric corporation, or a line  of  an  electric corporation  or gas and electric corporation, appropriate to the service requested,] and payment by [him] THE APPLICANT of  all  money  due  from [him]  THE  APPLICANT to the corporation, it shall supply [gas or] elec- tricity as may be required for  [lighting]  such  building  AND  IT  MAY PROVIDE  GAS FOR SUCH BUILDING IN ACCORDANCE WITH COMMISSION REGULATION, notwithstanding there be rent or compensation  in  arrears  for  gas  or electricity supplied, or for meter, wire, pipe or fittings furnished, to a  former  occupant  thereof,  unless  such owner or occupant shall have undertaken or agreed with the former occupant to  pay  or  to  exonerate [him] THEM from the payment of such arrears, and shall refuse or neglect to  pay  the  same; and if for the space of ten days after such applica- tion, and the deposit of a  reasonable  sum  as  provided  in  the  next section,  if required, the corporation shall refuse or neglect to supply gas or [electric light] ELECTRICITY as required, such corporation  shall forfeit and pay to the applicant the sum of ten dollars, and the further sum  of  five dollars for every day thereafter during which such refusal or neglect shall continue; provided that no such  corporation  shall  be required  to lay service pipes or wires for the purpose of supplying gas or electric light to any applicant where the ground in which  such  pipe or wire is required to be laid shall be frozen, or shall otherwise pres- ent  serious  obstacles to laying the same; nor unless the applicant, if required, shall deposit in advance with the corporation a sum  of  money sufficient  to  pay the cost of [his proportion] THE APPLICANT'S PORTION of the pipe, conduit, duct or wire required to  be  installed,  and  the expense of the installation of such portion.
+Except in the case of an application for residential utility service pursuant to article  two  of the  public  service law, upon written application of the owner or occu- pant of any building [within one hundred feet  of  any  main  of  a  gas corporation  or  gas  and electric corporation, or a line of an electric corporation or gas and electric corporation, appropriate to the  service requested,]  and  payment  by  [him] THE APPLICANT of all money due from [him] THE APPLICANT to the corporation, it shall supply [gas  or]  elec- tricity  as  may  be  required  for  [lighting] such building AND IT MAY PROVIDE GAS FOR SUCH BUILDING IN ACCORDANCE WITH COMMISSION  REGULATION, notwithstanding  there  be  rent  or  compensation in arrears for gas or electricity supplied, or for meter, wire, pipe or fittings furnished, to a former occupant thereof, unless such  owner  or  occupant  shall  have undertaken  or  agreed  with  the former occupant to pay or to exonerate [him] THEM from the payment of such arrears, and shall refuse or neglect to pay the same; and if for the space of ten days  after  such  applica- tion,  and  the  deposit  of  a  reasonable  sum as provided in the next section, if required, the corporation shall refuse or neglect to  supply gas  or [electric light] ELECTRICITY as required, such corporation shall forfeit and pay to the applicant the sum of ten dollars, and the further sum of five dollars for every day thereafter during which  such  refusal or  neglect  shall  continue; provided that no such corporation shall be required to lay service pipes or wires for the purpose of supplying  gas or  electric  light to any applicant where the ground in which such pipe or wire is required to be laid shall be frozen, or shall otherwise pres- ent serious obstacles to laying the same; nor unless the  applicant,  if required,  shall  deposit in advance with the corporation a sum of money
+ S. 2016--A  8

+ sufficient to pay the cost of [his proportion] THE  APPLICANT'S  PORTION of  the  pipe,  conduit,  duct or wire required to be installed, and the expense of the installation of such portion.
-  § 8.
+  § 9.
 Subdivision 2 of section 66 of the public service law, as amended by  chapter  877  of  the laws of 1953, is amended and a new subdivision 12-e is added to read as follows:
   2. Investigate and ascertain, from time to time, the  quality  of  gas